What you will learn in this guide

 Here you have a Text Input and a Text UI Element.
 Now let's say we want the Text element to show whatever we type into the Text Input.
 For that we can connect the two nodes.

 Now when we type something in the Text Input, it will output that on the Text output.
 This is connected to the apptly named Text input of the Text node.
-Now let's test the connection.
-You need to do this in the Preview Window.

 As you can see above, when you start typing in the Text Input you can see the Text is also updated.
 You can also see in the node graph editor that the connection lights up briefly when data is updated on the output and written to the input.